 Welcome to #TRVSTLOVES.
 We curate news, stories, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
 In this edition, we’re looking at creative and innovative ways in which we can reduce our food waste.

 South Korea’s food waste reduction plans are pretty inspiring.
-Starting with an eco-friendly urban farm last year, they've now developed a system which turns food waste into fertiliser.
+Starting with an eco-friendly urban farm last year, they've now developed a system that turns food waste into fertilizer.
 It’s such a simple concept, yet even seemingly simple concepts need great people to push ideas through to implementation.
 The government has also made it mandatory for all food waste to be thrown away in purchased biodegradable bags in order to discourage food waste.

 WRAP's research suggests that almost a third of all food produced in the world is lost or wasted.
 If you take the time to think about that stat, it's truly shocking.
 A lot is going to need to change, but if at home we can start with small changes to our habits and the way in which we buy and consume food, it would be a start.